Why Carnival, Royal Caribbean, and Norwegian Cruise Line Stocks Are Dropping Today

 So what

-Twenty-two states reported higher coronavirus cases over the weekend.
-Many international areas are also struggling to contain the virus.
-Even countries such as China and Peru, which implemented strict lockdowns to contain the spread of the novel coronavirus, are now dealing with new outbreaks.

-Doctors are warning that another wave of virus infections could overwhelm medical facilities -- and that outbreaks could become uncontrollable if the correct safety measures aren't taken.
-In turn, government officials are threatening to slow reopening plans and reimpose stricter social distancing orders if people do not abide by coronavirus-related safety rules.
+After the market close on Tuesday, Norwegian announced that it was suspending nearly all voyages across its Norwegian Cruise Line, Oceania Cruises, and Regent Seven Seas Cruises brands that were scheduled to embark between Aug.
+1 and Sept.
+30. Only its Alaska voyages departing from Seattle in September are excluded from the voyage cancellations.

-Coronavirus fears drove cruise ship stocks lower on Monday.
+Voyage suspensions drove cruise ship stocks lower on Wednesday.
 Image source: Getty Images.

-None of this is good news for the cruise industry, which relies on people being willing and able to book vacations on ships that have been prone to COVID-19 outbreaks.
+Moreover, Norwegian also canceled some voyages through October, including sailings from New England and Canada, citing travel and port restrictions.

 Now what